“Set to become one of the truly important artists of his generation.” – Emanuel Ax

 A Gramophone “One to Watch” and BBC Music Magazine “Rising Star,” Namoradze was recently named among WQXR’s “20 for 20: Artists to Watch,” a list that “includes long-time heroes, established favorites and newcomers set for stardom who are redefining what classical music can be.”

-Namoradze is the author of “Macroharmony in Ligeti’s Third Book of Piano Etudes”, to be published in 2021 by Springer in the Computational Music Sciences series.
+Namoradze is the author of “Macroharmony in Ligeti’s Third Book of Piano Etudes,” a monograph to be published in 2021 by Springer in the Computational Music Sciences series.
 The book is based on his doctoral dissertation, which explores the late etudes of Ligeti through a novel lens of statistical-graphical analysis and discusses questions regarding listeners’ perception of stability in musical texture.
 His doctoral work received a distinction for exceptional achievement with a nomination for the Barry Brook Award.

 Highlights of his work as a composer include commissions and performances by leading artists and ensembles including Ken-David Masur, Tessa Lark, Metropolis Ensemble and the Momenta, Verona and Barkada Quartets, at festivals such as the Chelsea Music Festival, Honens Festival, Santa Fe Chamber Music Festival and Klavier-Festival Ruhr, among others.
 He has also composed and produced a number of film soundtracks, including Walking Painting by Fabienne Verdier and Nuit d’opéra à Aix, a short film made in association with the Festival d’Aix-en-Provence.
 His compositions are published by the Japan-based Muse Press.